Ensembl/regulation-workflows/README.md

 submitting work in batches.
 For example, in OpenStack, we can allocate a Kubernetes node group with the execution profile that best fits the requirements for each workflow type.

-Additionally, splitting the work in these modules allows us to iterate and deliver faster.
-For example, we can start processing the data and generate alignment files from the short-read-mapping workflow before having clarity on the best set of parameters for a species/dataset.
-As we gain more insights from the data, we can then iterate on the peak-calling workflow.
+Splitting the work in these modules allows us to iterate and deliver faster.
+For example, we can start processing the data and generate alignment files from the short-read-mapping workflow while still defining the best set of parameters for peak-calling when introducing a species/dataset.

 Bellow we describe the main workflows that we have implemented so far.